Information repository: Federated information repository

 A federated information repository is an easy way to deploy a secondary tier of data storage that can comprise multiple, networked data storage technologies running on diverse operating systems, where data that no longer needs to be in primary storage is protected, classified according to captured metadata, processed, de-duplicated, and then purged, automatically, based on data service level objectives and requirements.
 In federated information repositories, data storage resources are virtualized as composite storage sets and operate as a federated environment.

 Federated information repositories were developed to mitigate problems arising from data proliferation and eliminate the need for separately deployed data storage solutions because of the concurrent deployment of diverse storage technologies running diverse operating systems.
 They feature centralized management for all deployed data storage resources.
 They are self-contained, support heterogeneous storage resources, support resource management to add, maintain, recycle, and terminate media, track of off-line media, and operate autonomously.

 Automated data management

-Since one of the main reasons for the implementation of an federated information repository is to reduce the maintenance workload placed on IT staff by traditional data storage systems, federated information repositories are automated.
+Since one of the main reasons for the implementation of a federated information repository is to reduce the maintenance workload placed on IT staff by traditional data storage systems, federated information repositories are automated.
 Automation is accomplished via policies that can process data based on time, events, data age, and data content.
 Policies manage the following: